-There are 3 pickup dates: June 10, August 19, October 21 in 2017.
+There are 3 pickup dates: June 9, August 18, October 27 (sold out) in 2018.
 On the order form, you select the pickup dates and how many birds you would like at each pickup date.
 We encourage you to think about how often your family eats chicken and how much freezer space you have available.
 We also encourage you to spread out your numbers over the 3 dates.
 For example, if you would like to have 1 roasted chicken/per month, you would need 12 birds and pick up 4 birds at each date.
 Our family plans to have about 1 chicken/week so we plan for 50 chickens/year.
 Some customers plan extra chickens for the last pickup to stock up for winter and help with summer freezer space.

 How do I reserve my chickens?
 How much do they cost?

 To reserve your chickens, you must submit a deposit along with your order form.
 For every chicken you order, you will send in a $5 deposit.
 So, for 12 birds, you would send $60 deposit.
 That amount is deducted from your pick up cost.
 When you come to pick up your order, each chicken is weighed and bagged.
 The chickens cost $4.50/lb.
 So if the chicken is 4lbs., it would be $18, -$5 deposit and you would owe $13.

 Do you really process them yourselves.